Pragya-Malik/My-DevOps-Journey/Day-02.md

 ## GOAL OF THE DAY:
 -Strengthen Python fundamentals for DevOps
--Practice Python basics (variables, loops, conditionals, functions) -Work with Python data structures (mainly List & Dictionary) -Do hands-on practice using data structures
+-Practice Python basics (variables, loops, conditionals, functions) -Learned about Virtual Environment
+-And also its importance, and how to create a Virtual Environment -Work with Python data structures (mainly List & Dictionary) -Do hands-on practice using data structures
 -Start understanding how Python is used in DevOps